daccred/attest.so/apps/horizon/scripts/README.md

 ## Files Overview

 - **`importSchema.ts`** - Script for registering new schemas on the Stellar network using SorobanSchemaEncoder
-- **`importSchemaEntries.ts`** - Schema attestation processor that creates attestations for existing schemas and updates database categories
+- **`writeSchemaEntries.ts.ts`** - Schema attestation processor that creates attestations for existing schemas and updates database categories
 - **`checkImportStatus.ts`** - Test script for validating schema processing functionality and database connectivity
 - **`schemas-*.jsonl`** - JSONL files containing registered schema information organized by category